Vintage MG Parts - Parts Site for the MMM Enthusiast

 , click again to close)

-To ensure best results and providing the above issues have been addressed, we recommend fitting as follows;
+To ensure the best results and providing the above issues have been addressed, we recommend fitting as follows;

 Step 2 - Turn the steering wheel to extreme opposite locks ensuring there are no rough points to the steering box operation.